Definition of Adverb

 - He drove a car very slowly. ( ‘very’ qualifies the modifier ‘slowly’)

-- They arranged books closely together. ( ‘closely’ qualifies the modifier ‘together’)
+- They arranged the books closely together. ( ‘closely’ qualifies the modifier ‘together’)

 - The aeroplane took off quite quickly. ( ‘quite’ qualifies the modifier ‘quickly’)